Back to Blog

 The pattern works well for transactional emails triggered from your application code: welcome emails, receipts, notifications.
 You build the template in React Email, render it to HTML, and send it through Sequenzy's API.
 Sequenzy handles delivery, tracking, and analytics.

-For marketing sequences and automated campaigns, you'd typically use Sequenzy's built-in email editor.
+For marketing sequences and automated campaigns, you would typically use Sequenzy's built-in email editor.
 But for developer-triggered transactional emails where you want full code control, React Email + Sequenzy's API works cleanly.
+This hybrid approach is common in SaaS email marketing: developers own transactional templates in code, while marketing teams own campaign content in the platform's editor.

-React Email support: HTML input (render then send) Pricing: From $29/month Pros: Transactional + marketing in one platform, SaaS lifecycle automations, event-driven Cons: No native React Email support, requires render step, marketing emails use built-in editor
+React Email support: HTML input (render then send) Pricing: From $29/month Pros: Transactional + marketing in one platform, SaaS lifecycle automations, event-driven, Stripe integration Cons: No native React Email support, requires render step, marketing emails use built-in editor

 2. Resend